SIBO and Candida: How to Treat Fungal and Yeast Infections

 SIBO or small intestinal bacterial overgrowth is a condition that occurs when the normally helpful bacteria in your small intestine become overwhelmed by other bacteria, sometimes harmful and sometimes not.
 But in either case, the invasive bacteria upset the delicate balance of your gut microbiome and lead to a host of negative symptoms.

 In truth, most gut bacteria (which play a positive role in your digestive tract, helping to break down food and eliminate waste) are meant to be in your large intestine and colon.
-When bacteria feed off undigested food in the small intestine, certain carbohydrates can ferment, producing hydrogen and leading to bloating, abdominal pain, and more.
+When bacteria feed off undigested food in the small intestine, certain carbohydrates can ferment, producing hydrogen and leading to bloating, abdominal discomfort, and more.

 Candida is actually a type of fungal yeast that normally lives in your mouth and, in very small amounts, in your intestines.
 Like bacteria in your gut microbiome, Candida is supposed to help your digestive tract with digestion and nutrient absorption.